DigiCare Insurance

 Why this matters:

 Plan A is the only mainstream Cyprus insurance product issued with no medical exam and no pre-existing condition disclosure.
-That is what makes the pricing simple and predictable.
-Older applicants who would be uninsurable in private health markets still pay the same flat €270 per year for the standard certificate the residence permit application requires.
+That is what makes the pricing predictable inside each age band.
+Older applicants who would be uninsurable in private health markets still pay the published Plan A rate for their age, capped at €430 per year for 80+.

 What Affects the Price of Immigration Insurance in Cyprus?

-Once you know Plan A is a standardised product with a fixed two-tier price, the question is not what makes one quote €170 and another €270; it is whether the certificate will be accepted at the Migration Department counter.
+Once you know Plan A is a standardised product with age-banded pricing, the question is not what makes one quote €150 and another €430; it is whether the certificate will be accepted at the Migration Department counter.
 The points below cover the few things that can still affect what you actually pay or whether the policy will be issued at all.

 • Family or individual.
-A household policy with named dependants costs the sum of the per-person premiums (€170 each under 70, €270 each at 70 and over).
-Submitting one family certificate is faster at the immigration counter than five separate ones, but the total premium is the same.
+A household policy with named dependants costs the sum of the per-person premiums at each insured's age band.
+When 3 or more insureds are all under 62, the under-62 rate drops to €140 per person, so a family of four under 62 lands at €560 instead of €600.
+Submitting one family certificate is faster at the immigration counter than five separate ones.

 • Validity period.
 Plan A is normally written for 12 months to match the Pink Slip cycle.
 The Migration Department expects an in-date certificate at every renewal, so the natural buying rhythm is annual.

 • Sales channel.
-Because the wording and the price are both standardised, a broker quote and a direct-to-insurer quote should match exactly.
-If a quote is materially lower than €170 for an adult under 70, check the schedule of benefits: you may be looking at a non-Plan A travel product the Migration Department will reject.
+Because the wording is standardised, a broker quote and a direct-to-insurer quote should align closely.
+If a quote is materially lower than €150 for an adult under 62, check the schedule of benefits: you may be looking at a non-Plan A travel product the Migration Department will reject.

 Practical note: